blackbaud/sky-api-docs/content/support/changelog/constituent/index.md

 ### Changed

-The [Constituent list endpoint]({{stache.config.portal_endpoints_constituent_get_list}}) now includes an option to filter constituents based on their constituent identifiers.
-The optional `constituent_id` query parameter returns all constituents with any of the specified constituent identifiers.
-For example, `constituent_id=1242&amp;constituent_id=385` returns all constituents with the "1242" or "385" constituent identifiers.
+The [Constituent list endpoint]({{stache.config.portal_endpoints_constituent_get_list}}) now includes an option to filter constituents based on their record IDs.
+The optional `constituent_id` query parameter, which can be specified multiple times to imply a logical OR, filters the results to only constituents with the specified IDs.
+For example, `&constituent_id=1242&constituent_id=385` filters the results to only two constituents records: "1242" and "385."

 ## 2017-08-28